 - Assess potential health risks and conditions going forward.

 - Arrange and supervise your required care as it evolves.

 - Keep track of your medical conditions, advance directive and other important information.

 - Help navigate through the complex healthcare system, as appropriate.

 - Evaluate and recommend home safety measures.

 - Serve as liaison with family members so they are not burdened with filling the difficult caregiver role.

 Our Care Coordinators are highly trained professionals and our own staff members.
 Your support is already in place even before it’s needed.
+Care Coordinators have the tools they need to help including 12 different health assessments.
 Services are provided how and when you require them, and adjust as your needs change.